-The Company's stock-based compensation programs include stock options, restricted stock awards ("RSAs"), restricted stock units ("RSUs") and an employee stock purchase program ("ESPP").
-The Company accounts for stock-based compensation using the fair value method.
+The Company's stock-based compensation programs include stock options, restricted stock units ("RSUs"), RSU shares with performance conditions ("PSUs") and an employee stock purchase program ("ESPP").
+The Company accounts for stock-based compensation using the fair value method

 The fair value of stock options are estimated on the date of grant using the Black-Scholes-Merton option-pricing model.
-The fair values of RSAs and RSUs are based on the fair market value of the Company's common stock on the date of the grant.
+The fair values of PSUs and RSUs are based on the fair market value of the Company's common stock on the date of the grant.
 The fair value of stock awards, with consideration given to estimated forfeitures, is recognized as stock-based compensation expense on a straight-line basis over the vesting period of the grants.
-For stock awards with performance-vesting conditions, the Company does not recognize compensation expense until it is probable that the performance-vesting condition will be achieved.
+The Company estimates forfeitures over the requisite service period using historical forfeiture activity.
+For stock awards with performance-vesting conditions, the Company does not recognize compensation expense until it is probable that the performance condition will be achieved.

-Additionally, the Company granted its Chief Executive Officer options with service and market conditions.
+Additionally, the Company granted its CEO options with service and market conditions.
 A market condition relates to the achievement of a specified price of the Company's common stock, a specified amount of intrinsic value indexed to the Company's common stock or a specified price of the Company's common stock in terms of other similar equity shares.
-The grant date fair value for the options with service and market conditions is determined by a lattice model with Monte Carlo simulations and is recognized as stock-based compensation expense on a straight-line basis over the service period.
+The grant date fair value for the options with service and market conditions is determined by a lattice model with Monte Carlo simulations and is recognized as stock-based compensation expense on a straight-line basis over the respective derived service period.